Is Aloe Vera Toxic to Birds?

 Quick Answer

 Yes, aloe vera is toxic to birds.
 Mildly to moderately toxic.
 While aloe vera gel is used in many human products, the plant contains saponins and anthraquinones that cause GI irritation in pets.
 The latex layer between the outer leaf and inner gel is the most toxic part.
-Watch for symptoms like vomiting and diarrhea (possibly bloody).
+Watch for symptoms like vomiting & diarrhea (possibly bloody).

 - Vomiting